Usodabada23/WeatherApp/README.md

 #### 🌱 Must haves

-- In the home page the user can enter the city of their choice (think of the right HTML elements here)
+- In the home page the user can enter the city of their choice (think of the right HTML elements here) | Done
-- Typing into the search input will provide maximum 10 examples of existing cities (in a drop-down menu below the input) ( you'll need an API for this)
+- Typing into the search input will provide maximum 10 examples of existing cities (in a drop-down menu below the input) ( you'll need an API for this) | Done
-- On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days
+- On clicking the SUBMIT button or pressing ENTER the application will display the weather for the next 5 days | Done
   > 💡 Not sure where to start?
 Split this features into multiple smaller todos (in your code, sketch, ...)
   > s